1953 FC Dinamo București season

-The 1953 season was Dinamo București's fifth season in Divizia A. For the third year in a row, Dinamo ends the championship in the second place, three points from the champions CCA Bucharest.
-Titus Ozon won for the second consecutive year the Division A top scorer with 12 goals this season.
+The 1953 season was Dinamo București's fifth season in Divizia A. For the third year in a row, Dinamo ended the championship in second place, three points behind the champions, CCA Bucharest.
+Titus Ozon won the Division A top scorer title for the second consecutive year with 12 goals this season.

 Games from rounds 9 to 11 were played in Bucharest because of a decision made by Football Central Committee, in order to see all the players for the national team.
-Thus, the match between Ştiinţa Cluj and Dinamo, originally scheduled in Cluj-Napoca, held in Bucharest.
+Thus, the match between Ştiinţa Cluj and Dinamo, originally scheduled to be held in Cluj-Napoca, Bucharest.

-The game between Dinamo and Casa Armatei Câmpulung Moldovenesc, in the 16th round, never took place, the Bucovina club being disbanded, following a decision taken by the Republican Association CCA to have only one representative in football (in this case CCA Bucharest).
+The game between Dinamo and Casa Armatei Câmpulung Moldovenesc, in the 16th round, never took place, due to the Bucovina club being disbanded, following a decision taken by the Republican Association CCA to have only one representative in football (in this case CCA Bucharest).

 Results

 Squad

 Standard team: Iosif Fuleiter (Constantin Constantinescu) – Iosif Szökő, Ladislau Băcuț, Florian Ambru (Anton Fodor) – Gheorghe Băcuț, Valeriu Călinoiu (Viliam Florescu) – Dan Ion Sârbu (Nicolae Voinescu), Carol Bartha, Ion Suru, Nicolae Dumitru, Titus Ozon (Alexandru Ene).

 At the end of the first half of the season, coach Iuliu Baratky left the club and was replaced by Angelo Niculescu.